 Individual students can concentrate in particular discipline areas.
 The Geosciences component focuses on remote sensing and mapping technologies, including global positioning satellite and three-dimensional laser ranging based data capture as well as other imaging technologies.
 In particular, these methodologies are applied to geological, hydrological, and environmental problems associated with the physical Earth.

 It is expected that students will enter this program with diverse educational backgrounds.
-Applicants may have Bachelors, Masters or other advanced degrees in any relevant field including computer science, economics, engineering, geography, geology, information system management, resource management, geographical information science, and possibly others.
-At least a Bachelors degree from an accredited (or equivalent) institution with an undergraduate/graduate grade point average of 3.25 or better is required.
+Applicants may have bachelor's, master's or advanced degrees in any relevant field including computer science, economics, engineering, geography, geology, information system management, resource management, geographical information science, and possibly others.
+At least a bachelor's degree from an institution of higher education with an undergraduate/graduate grade point average of 3.25 or better is required.
 A GRE score of 300 or higher for the combined quantitative and verbal components is desirable.
 Fluency in written and spoken English is required.
 Please see detailed degree requirements under "Doctor of Philosophy in Geospatial Information Sciences," listed in the School of Natural Sciences and Mathematics section of the catalog.